 - NSDS Impromptus is now a qualifier in both the Junior and Senior divisions.

 - The Senior division is a qualifier for the Canadian National Debating Championships (a.k.a.
-Senior Nats), which will be held April 12-14, 2018 at Sacred Heart School of Halifax.
+Senior Nats), information will be shared as it becomes available.

-- Both Junior and Senior divisions are qualifiers to attend the Canadian British Parliamentary Debate Championships (formerly known as the Oxford Cup), which will be held in Toronto, Ontario from Friday November 30 to Sunday December 2, 2018.
-The full invitation is available here (link).
+- Both Junior and Senior divisions are qualifiers to attend the Canadian British Parliamentary Debate Championships (formerly known as the Oxford Cup), which will be held in Saskatoon, Saskatchewan from Friday December 6 to Sunday December 8, 2018.
+The full invitation will be shared when available.

 - Dietary requirements will be accommodated.
 Please ensure the dietary requirement info on your reg form submission is accurate and complete.